corkami/collisions/README.md

 then generic collisions are not possible.

-Of course, one might still turn the old files into a new one, and even use code to branch out to 2 different payloads, but it's more like porting payloads than colliding file structure.
+Of course, one might still turn the old files into a new one, and even use code to branch out to two different payloads, but it's more like porting payloads than colliding file structure.